top of page

 Role

-I conducted research and analysis, led the design of the IFE system (in-flight entertainment), and developed the UI and architecture of the passenger and crew applications.
+Conducted research and analysis, supported the design team on accessibility settings, and developed a 2.0 of the UI architecture of the passenger and crew applications.

 Focus Areas